I. Joint Council

 c) i.
 Members of Joint Council have a right to express dissenting views on any Association issue in accordance with the NLTA By-Laws and Code of Ethics but not when acting in their official capacity as a Joint Council member.

 ii.
-A Joint Council member who wishes to express a personal dissenting view of a decision of Joint Council shall not make the presentation of the Joint Council decision at his/her branch meeting where such decision is being relayed to the membership.
+A Joint Council member who wishes to express a personal dissenting view of a decision of Joint Council shall not make the presentation of the Joint Council decision at their branch meeting where such decision is being relayed to the membership.
 Such presentation shall be made by the branch’s Provincial Executive contact person or designate.

 d) Communications between branches re Joint Council decisions shall be made at the branch president level and not through individual schools.
 [Feb/19-20/98] [JC Feb/98]